Legoclones/password-cracking/README.md

 Todo:
 - Move all current wordlists to the SSD
 - Compile doubleDictionary.txt and doubleDictionaryRules.txt on the SSD - fill in sizes and compilation times below
-- Test the steps to make the starTrek.txt file
-- Are capitals of dictionary.txt and starTrekBase.txt making it in?
 - Create all the specialized wordlists
 - Go through Applying Password Cracking setup and verify all the times for password cracking
 - Double check everything and commit